deng-gdb/eurostat-gdp/README.md

 The project uses Google BigQuery as a **Data Warehouse**.
 During the Data Transformation stage the data is carried over through the various transformations from the Raw data schema to the production Data Warehouse schema.
-This process is implemented using the dbt Cloud
+This process is implemented using the [dbt Cloud](https://www.getdbt.com/product/dbt-cloud).

-The Data Warehouse implementation details, Data Modeling guidance and the corresponding workflow you can find [here.](./notes/dbt_notes.md)
+The Data Transformation implementation details, Data Warehouse Modeling guidance and the corresponding workflow you can find [here.](./notes/dbt_notes.md)

 # Data Visualization